 Corneal Opacity and Permeability (BCOP) assay

 In 2014, IIVS scientists produced a video that demonstrates how to perform the Bovine Corneal Opacity and Permeability (BCOP) assay according to the Test Guidelines set by the Organisation for Economic Co-operation and Development (OECD TG 437).

 Developed with EPAA funding, the video focuses on critical steps for the success of the assay.
 These include handling the isolated cornea and removal of the test material from the cornea at the conclusion of the exposure time.

-The complete video is freely available on Youtube in 3 subtitled versions: English, Chinese and Portuguese by clicking on the images below.
+The complete video is freely available on Youtube in 4 subtitled versions: English, Chinese, Portuguese and Spanish by clicking on the images below.

 3T3 Phototoxicity assay

 In 2015, the EPAA partners sponsored the development of another training video championing alternative methods.
 It was agreed to focus on the 3T3 Phototoxicity assay.
 The video tutorial describes a cell-based in vitro method for assessing phototoxicity - the potential for chemicals to cause damage after being exposed to light.
-The complete video is freely available on Youtube in 3 subtitled versions: English, Chinese and Portuguese by clicking on the images below.
+The complete video is freely available on Youtube in 4 subtitled versions: English, Chinese, Portuguese and Spanish by clicking on the images below.